 Truth be told, everyone travels 24 hours a day, whether they’re moving in the right direction or not.

 And even though it will surely be harder than doing nothing, it doesn’t even have to be anything that hard.
-You just need to muster up the courage to break free from the status quo and take one tiny step forward today, and then do it again tomorrow.
+You just need to muster up the courage to break free from the status quo and take one small step forward today, and then do it again tomorrow.

 Pick something tiny and productive to improve upon, and then make it a daily habit.